Sorry, you need to enable JavaScript to visit this website.

-9 Low shedding dog Breeds
+9 Low Shedding Dog Breeds

 Dogs are notorious for getting their hair just about everywhere, and they also seem to be able to sense when clothes are clean, making a beeline for them.
-But this fur shedding means that some clean freaks and allergy suffers avoid getting a four-legged friend as they either can't stand all the loose hair around the house, or the fur itself causes an allergic reaction.
+But this fur shedding means that some clean freaks and allergy sufferers avoid getting a four-legged friend as they either can't stand all the loose hair around the house, or the fur itself causes an allergic reaction.
 If you're one of these people, you may have given up all hope of ever having a dog, but did you know there are lots of low shedding dogs?

 While completely non-shedding dogs are a myth as it's natural for all dogs to shed at least a little bit, there are certain dogs out there that do shed a lot less than others.
 Keep reading to discover our top 9 dogs that don't shed as much.